dhborus/Midcentury/Notes/Computer Thoughts.md

 Choice #2: Drop Ulysses; Do Scrivener and Atom.
 Former for notes in Dreams project.
 With Scrivener, I can move between iPad and Desktops, although the move to Markdown came from the difficulties in syncing.
 Atom works better, I think, and keeps open the possibility of using Linux.
 Only problem: Atom does not work and will not be made for iPad.
 Can use IA Writer and save to iCloud.

 Choice #3Linux laptop -- one machine.
 But this will not have Word, which I think I still need.
+Autocomplete bibtex is the best citation package.
+Not sure why Zotero citations is not working.
+Do have workaround with global shortcut.
+Which will work -- uh oh, the github transfer seems out of whack.